zwierski/croquemADAme-datastory/index.md

 Your question is very relevant!
 Thinking about the description is a good insight, as well, because another relevant feature we studied is closely related to it: the video's tags.

-Intuitively, we can assume the importance of using tags makes a lot of sense with regards to YouTube's search engine: although they are barely visible to viewers, tags help categorise the video and will make it more likely to appear in the search results of a related query.
+Intuitively, we can assume the importance of using tags makes a lot of sense with regards to YouTube's search engine: although they are barely visible to viewers, tags help categorise the video and will make it more likely to appear in the search results of a related query or in recommendations of a video with similar tags.

 To analyse this assumption, we studied the usage of tags in our dataset's channels.
 To every video in the dataset, we assigned the value 1 if it included tags, and 0 if it did not include any tags.
 We then grouped the videos by channel and computed the mean use of tags across the channel's videos, ranging from 0 to 1.
 Here's what we found: